 The great thing about choosing Bluehost as your website host is that they provide one-click WordPress installation.
 After you’ve created your Bluehost account, from your cPanel, scroll to the section named “MOJO Marketplace,” and click on the “One-Click Installs,” button.
 From here you’ll be taken to a page called “Scripts and Platforms”.
 All you have to do is find the option for WordPress and click, follow the simple steps, and you’re done.
 Now the fun part of building and designing your podcast website can begin.

-Choose a WordPress Theme for Podcasters
+Step 4: Choose a WordPress Theme for Podcasters

 Next, you need to make your website visually appealing for your visitors.
 Luckily, WordPress makes that very easy to do with WordPress themes.
 Free and paid WordPress themes are available for download to give your plain, boring site an instant makeover.
 You don’t need to know how to code at all, in an instant you can download a WordPress theme and install it on your site.
 Plus, you can choose a WordPress theme that’s specifically designed for podcasts.